Tarieret/Archived_Projects/News_API_Project/README.md

 Group project completed as part of a Master’s-level course.

-## Overview
+**Objective:**
+Collect and structure news articles programmatically using a public news API.

+**Description:**
-This project demonstrates programmatic news data collection using the GNews API, with an emphasis on data ingestion, basic preprocessing, and structuring API responses for analysis.
+This project demonstrates API-based data ingestion using the GNews API, focusing on retrieving news articles, parsing JSON responses, and organizing the data into tabular form for downstream analysis.

-Implemented in Python using a Jupyter notebook and executed in Google Colab.
+The project was implemented in Python using a Jupyter notebook and executed in Google Colab.
+API access is handled via personal keys managed through Google Colab Secrets; no credentials are included in this repository.

-## Data Source
-News articles are retrieved dynamically from the GNews API.
-No data is stored in this repository.

-## Implementation
-- Python, pandas
-- REST API interaction
-- JSON parsing and tabular data structuring
-- Google Colab execution

-## Setup
-This notebook uses API keys managed via Google Colab Secrets.

-To run:
-1. Open in Google Colab
-2. Add your own GNews API key
-3. Execute the notebook

-## Notes
-Shared for academic reference and archival purposes.
+This repository is shared for academic reference and archival purposes.
 No claim of sole authorship is made.

+**Key Skills / Tools:**
+- Python (pandas)
+- REST API integration
+- JSON parsing and data structuring
+- Google Colab

+**Status:** Archived / academic project